 A home can be a financial drain and a time consumer as it ages.
-The new home that a couple bought when they were thirty years old will be thirty-five years old when the couple reaches age sixty-five.
-The point is, the house ages too.
+The new home that a couple bought when they were thirty years old will be 35 years old when the couple reaches age 65.
+The point is that the house ages too.
 The time and money needed to upkeep the home increases as the home ages.